The New Client Onboarding Questionnaire You'll Want to Send to Customers

 9. What are your overarching goals for this project?

-Your clients came to you for a reason: To help them achieve project goals.
-This question is an opportunity for them to describe the big-picture outcomes they’re looking for, and why they matter to the business.
+Your clients came to you for a reason: to help them achieve project goals.
+This question lets them describe the big-picture outcomes they’re looking for and why they matter to the business.

 10. What specific metrics can we use to measure success for this project?

 Measurement matters.
-It tells your client if their project has been a success, and informs the next step in your partnership.
+It tells your client if their project has succeeded and informs them of the next step in your partnership.
 Successful measurement, however, depends on the right metrics.
-Ask this question to understand what metrics the client wants you to use, how they define these metrics, and how they measure success.
-Make sure to ask this question even if you’re generally familiar with the metrics being used since companies often have their own unique approach to measurement.
+Ask this question to understand what metrics the client wants you to use, how they define them, and how they measure success.
+Make sure to ask this question even if you’re generally familiar with the metrics being used since companies often have their unique approach to measurement.

 11. What's your budget for this project?

 Always ask about the budget up-front.
-Better to know what you have to work with than reach the end of the project and discover you’re way over budget, or realize you could have done more to help your client achieve their goals because they had more capital on hand.
-Complete budget knowledge also lets you create a comprehensive breakdown of your services, what they cost and how this aligns with budget expectations.
+It is better to know what you have to work with than reach the end of the project and discover you’re way over budget or realize you could have done more to help your client achieve their goals because they had more capital.
+Complete budget knowledge also lets you create a comprehensive breakdown of your services, their cost, and how this aligns with budget expectations.

 12. What's your deadline for the project?

-Even the best projects don’t always hit deadlines, but it’s important to understand what your client’s timeline looks like.
-This lets you create a series of project milestones that are predicted on specific conditions, such as the client providing you with agreed-upon information.
+Even the best projects don’t always hit deadlines, but it’s essential to understand what your client’s timeline looks like.
+This lets you create a series of project milestones predicted on specific conditions, such as the client providing you with agreed-upon information.
 This helps instill client confidence and reduces the risk of potential conflict.

 13. Have you worked with a similar company in the past?
 If so, what were the company, project, and results?